wujunwei/go-slow/README.md

 # go-slow
-a reliable rate limiter which achieved by token bucket
+a reliable rate limiter which achieved by token bucket and slide windows

 ## todo
 * add debug print